 Jalapenos like well drained moist soil and they love the sun.
 Soil should be fertile so make sure it’s been prepped prior to planting.

 This year my single plant was added to the covered raised bed, this space also offers shade to help slow down production.
-The plan is to keep this plant going through winter by covering this bed frame when the fear of freeze is in the air.
+The plan is to keep this plant going through winter by covering the frame when a freeze is present.

 When you leave jalapenos on the vine they’ll turn red and these peppers are less spicy.
 Make sure to harvest right when they change color because they won’t last long at this stage.

-The white lines on these peppers are actually dust from the air, once you wash them it disappears.
+The white lines on these are actually dust from the air, once you wash it disappears.

 I cook with jalapenos all the time because they add wonderful flavor to certain main dishes.
 If you want to decrease the spice simply remove some of the seeds first.

-These peppers are vibrant because they don’t have the sun beating down on the all day long.
-This allows for that nice lush green color that appears to naturally.
+These peppers are vibrant green because they don’t have the sun beating on them all day long.

 Jalapenos are a rich source of vitamin C which is fantastic because that helps maintain a healthy immune system.
 They also contain plant chemicals known as capsaicin and flavinoids.